tylerdance/Asteroids-game/README.md

 Single-player mini shooter optimized for projectile spamming!

+Built with Javascript

+Incorporates triggonometric calculations

 ## Objective

-- Destroy 6 before impact.
+- Destroy 7 asteroids before impact

-- If you can manage to destroy 7 before impact, your mission complete message will be delivered promptly.
+- If you can manage to destroy 7 before impact, your mission complete message will be delivered promptly

 ## Instructions